robbiew/godoors/README.md

 gd.PrintAnsi(file string)
 ```

-> Pass the path of a valid ANSI art file and it'll strip the SAUCE record, then print line by line.
+> Pass the valid path of an ANSI art file and it'll strip the SAUCE record, then print it line by line, with an optional delay to simulate slower speeds.

 ***
 ### DISPLAY ART AT X,Y COORDINATES